QuantEcon/lecture-python-programming.myst/lectures/getting_started.md

 git clone https://github.com/QuantEcon/QuantEcon.py
 ```
 (This is just `git clone` in front of the URL for the repository)

+This command will download all necessory components to rebuild the lecture you are reading now.

 As the 2nd task,